Search

 sudo systemctl start varnish-controller-agent

-This step is optional, but recommended.
+This step is recommended.
 The CLI can be installed on any computer to access the Varnish Controller system.
-In this guide we install it on the controller server for easy access towards the Varnish Controller.
+Here you will install it on the controller server for easy access to Varnish Controller.

 sudo apt install varnish-controller-cli